ogola5/sentinel-k/README.md

 Sentinel-Ke is a groundbreaking, sovereign-grade AI platform engineered to transform Kenya's cybersecurity landscape.
 At its core, this backend repository powers a robust, scalable threat intelligence engine that unifies fragmented data sources into a dynamic National Threat Graph.
 Leveraging advanced Graph Neural Networks (GNNs), temporal analytics, and real-time streaming, Sentinel-Ke enables proactive detection, prediction, and disruption of cyber threats – from SIM swap fraud to organized ransomware syndicates.

-Born from the NIRU Hackathon's call for innovative AI solutions in national prosperity and security, Sentinel-Ke addresses multiple challenge tracks: Threat Detection & Prevention, Cyber Intelligence, Predictive Analytics, Organized Crime, and Governance & Public Policy.
+Sentinel-Ke addresses multiple challenge tracks: Threat Detection & Prevention, Cyber Intelligence, Predictive Analytics, Organized Crime, and Governance & Public Policy.
 It's not just software; it's a strategic infrastructure that positions Kenya as Africa's leader in AI-driven cybersecurity.

 This backend is designed for resilience: containerized for rapid deployment, compliant with Kenya's Data Protection Act (KDPA), and optimized for low-resource environments like edge devices in rural areas.
 Whether deployed on-prem for government agencies or in the cloud for scalable operations, Sentinel-Ke is built to evolve – from hackathon MVP to national-scale system protecting billions in GDP.